In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In the same pan used for the steaks, if dry, add 2 to 3 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add all except ½ cup [1 cup] onion, season with salt and pepper, and cook, stirring occasionally, until starting to brown, 3 to 5 minutes.
 Add the bell pepper, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 3 to 5 minutes.
 Remove from the heat.
 When the vegetables are almost done, finish the salad.

-To the bowl with the dressing, add the mixed greens, kumquats, pistachios, and remaining onion and toss to combine.
+To the bowl with the dressing, add the mixed greens, orange segments, pistachios, and remaining onion and toss to combine.
 Season to taste with salt and pepper.

-Transfer the steaks to individual plates and top with the onion and bell pepper.
-Serve the salad and remaining steak sauce on the side.
+Transfer the salad and steaks to individual plates.
+Top the steaks with the onion and bell pepper.
+Serve the remaining steak blend on the side.

 - Measure the onion for the salad.